kp-commit/explore_i94_dataset_on_aws/README.md

 **Why did I choose the model you chose?**
-Main focus of requirements needed quick delivery in EMR solution.
+<br>Main focus of requirements needed quick delivery in EMR.
 A non relational approach for processing Big Data was needed, both for Storage/Retrieveal (S3) and fast processing (EMR Spark).
 Columns identified with high null value count were dropped, appropriate columns renamed when needed, and duplicates removed.

 <br>